 Namely, the SAIC adopted ‘The Guidance opinions on comprehensively promoting the reform of simple deregistration of enterprises ( No. 253’, (‘Guidance Opinions’) on December 26, 2016.
 The simplified de-register procedure was further bolstered in 2018 and 2021 with the adoption of the Notice on strengthening information sharing and joint supervision ( No. 11) (‘Notice’) and The State Administration of market supervision and The State Administration of Taxation on further improving the simple cancellation registration and facilitating the market exit of small, medium, and micro enterprises (‘Notice No.45’), respectively.

-The simplified procedure offers a one-stop government service platform for eligible companies to de-register online, without submitting documents offline at the local bureaus – though local regulations and requirements may vary.
-Eligible companies are not required to form a liquidation committee or issue a newspaper announcement, rather an application with supporting documents is submitted online – thus saving costs and time.
+The simplified procedure offers a one-stop government service platform for eligible companies to deregister online, without submitting documents offline at the local bureaus.
+Though the local regulations and requirements may vary.
+Eligible companies are not required to form a liquidation committee or issue a newspaper announcement.
+Instead an application with supporting documents is submitted online – thus saving costs and time.

 - Hold no creditor’s rights and debts or paid off creditor’s rights and debts (except listed joint stock limited companies).